 When is the best time to see the moon in the sky during daylight hours?

-The daytime moon is up there much of the time, but, because it’s pale against the blue sky, it’s not as noticeable as the moon at night.
+The answer is that a daytime moon is up there much of the time, but, because it’s pale against the blue sky, it’s not as noticeable as the moon at night.

 By the way, the moon is up during the day half the time.
 It has to be, since it orbits around the whole Earth once a month.
-Sometimes the daytime moon is hard to see because it’s so near the sun in the sky.
-And consider that if the sun is low in the sky, a crescent daytime moon might be high in the sky, so that you’d have to crane your neck, looking up, to notice it.
+The crescent moon is hard to see because it’s so near the sun in the sky.
+At the vicinity of last quarter moon about a week from now, you might have to crane your neck, looking up, to notice it after sunrise.

-Ordinarily, we don’t look up during the day to see such a thin crescent moon.
-That’s one reason people are sometimes surprised to learn the moon is out so often during the day.
+Ordinarily, we don’t look up to see the waning last quarter moon and waning crescent after sunrise.
+That’s one reason why people so often miss the moon during the day.

-Bottom line: Starting around the September equinox 2013, look for the daytime moon in the west after sunrise!
+Bottom line: Starting around the morning of September 3 or 4, 2020, look for the daytime moon in the west after sunrise!